-Percolate all stormwater within the Campus footprint
+Percolate all stormwater within the campus footprint

-The Campus aspires to sustainably manage all stormwater on the Campus through a combination of decentralized and centralized LID features that are integrated into both the open space and within building sites.
-The Campus is committed to reducing reliance on aging stormwater infrastructure and infiltrating stormwater on site.
+The campus aspires to sustainably manage all stormwater on the campus through a combination of decentralized and centralized LID features that are integrated into both the open space and public realm.
+The Central Coast Regional Water Quality Control Board has prioritized infiltration in Monterey County as a means of protecting Monterey Bay water quality and inhibiting further saltwater intrusion.
+The campus's goal is to reduce reliance on offsite regional infrastructure by expanding their on-site stormwater management capabilities in an integrated fashion.